 The layoffs Cramer referenced are real - Amazon has been steadily reducing headcount across various divisions throughout 2025, following the broader tech industry trend.
 These moves typically boost short-term profitability and demonstrate fiscal discipline to shareholders.
 But Cramer's analysis suggests investors have evolved beyond celebrating cost management.

 What's driving this shift is the recognition that cloud infrastructure has become the foundation for every major technology trend, from generative AI to enterprise digital transformation.
-Companies that can't demonstrate robust cloud growth risk being seen as legacy players, regardless of their current market position. has capitalized on this by tightly integrating Azure with its AI initiatives and productivity suite.
+Companies that can't demonstrate robust cloud growth risk being seen as legacy players, regardless of their current market position.
+Microsoft has capitalized on this by tightly integrating Azure with its AI initiatives and productivity suite.